 In some cases applicants who hold a Zambian Masters Degree may be considered for admission to PhD study.

-The British Council is able to give guidance and information regarding Higher Education in the UK.
-Please visit their website to see if there is an office near you, and find out what services may be available.
+The British Council can give guidance and information about higher education in the UK.
+Find out from their website if there is an office near you and what services are available.

 Our student clubs include the International Students' Network and over 400 more catering to different interests and hobbies.

 If you have any questions about applying to Bristol, please contact our International Recruitment team:

 Discover what it's like to study at Bristol with our live chats, online events and virtual campus tour.